 Life after a criminal conviction can be difficult for a person who has a U.S. green card or a temporary visa.
 Let's assume that nothing has happened since you were arrested or served your sentence or probationary time, or followed through on other requirements.
 The U.S. government hasn't come looking for you and you haven't had any other issues with law enforcement.
 Maybe you've even renewed your green card or applied for some other type of immigration benefit, like a travel document.

 But now you want to travel abroad to see a relative, and you're worried.
 What happens at the U.S. border when you try to return?
 Could your criminal conviction cause you any issues?

-There are situations where someone has committed a deportable crime yet never came to the attention of U.S. immigration authorities.
-If this is your case, then traveling abroad could have serious consequences, including the U.S. government refusing to let you into the country or placing you in removal proceedings upon arrival.
+There are situations where someone has committed a deportable crime yet never come to the attention of U.S. immigration authorities.
+If this describes your case, then traveling abroad could have serious consequences, including the U.S. government refusing to let you into the country or placing you into removal proceedings upon arrival.
 You would then need to first try and figure out if there is a way to waive your crime or fix your immigration status, which could involve applying for a green card all over again.